 - 2. If the student is not successful in a clearance he/she must complete an additional trial prior to asking for another clearance evaluation on the same procedure unless the clinical instructor feels the failure was not due to the student's own technical skills. - 3.
 The student will be permitted two attempts for each clearance.
 If the student is unsuccessful in the two attempts this constitutes a failure of the clinical education for that clearance and remedial will be scheduled with the clinical instructor. - 4.
+If a student fails two clearances during any two consecutive quarters, he/she will be placed on probation for the following quarter by the program director or clinical coordinator.
+If a student fails two competency clearances by the third consecutive quarter, it is grounds for termination from the program. - 5.
 Failure to complete the minimum required clearances in each quarter will result in a reduction of 0.30 on a GPA scale of 4.0 from the student's clinical education grade for EACH clearance not completed during the quarter.
 All delinquent clearances must be completed prior to the start of next quarter.
-All clearance grades will be averaged with the student's clinical evaluation grades, blue books, positioning labs and/or year-end/terminal clearances for their quarter final grade in clinical education. - 5.
-If a student fails to complete the delinquent clearances prior to the start of next quarter they will be terminated from the program. - 6.
+All clearance grades will be averaged with the student's clinical evaluation grades, blue books, positioning labs and/or year-end/terminal clearances for their quarter final grade in clinical education. - 6.
+If a student fails to complete the delinquent clearances prior to the start of next quarter they will be terminated from the program. - 7.
 If a student fails to complete the required competency clearances during any two consecutive quarters, he/she will be placed on probation for the following quarter by the program director or clinical coordinator.
-A failure of the student to complete the required competency clearances by the third consecutive quarter is grounds for termination from the program, following termination and hearing review procedures. - 7.
+A failure of the student to complete the required competency clearances by the third consecutive quarter is grounds for termination from the program, following termination and hearing review procedures. - 8.
 During a competency clearance, the clinical instructor may abort the clearance at his/her discretion.
 The patient's condition and the department schedule are examples that may prompt the instructor to abort.
 No grade will be given and the student may attempt another clearance without additional trials.
-However, if the instructor determines that the student is not sufficiently prepared to perform the clearance, the clearance will proceed and the student will receive the appropriate clearance grade. - 8.
+However, if the instructor determines that the student is not sufficiently prepared to perform the clearance, the clearance will proceed and the student will receive the appropriate clearance grade. - 9.
 "AUTOMATIC FAILURES" a student may receive an "automatic failure" on a clearance attempt for noncompliance of certain patient care/safety guidelines.
-Should this occur, the student radiographer will be counseled and instructed to review patient care/safety guidelines for student radiographers and then will be allowed to attempt another clearance without additional trials.
+Should this occur, the student radiographer will be counseled and instructed to review patient care/safety Competency Clearance Criteria (cont'd)

+guidelines for student radiographers and then will be allowed to attempt another clearance without additional trials.
 HOWEVER, an automatic failure counts as a score of "0".

-\\\ These patient care/safety guidelines are as follows\\\
+\\\ These patient care/safety guidelines are as follows\